cubiclesoft/cloud-backup/README.md

 This tool is "experimental" at the moment.
 It works but you are mostly on your own until documentation rolls out and is tested thoroughly in production environments.

-This backup system supports OpenDrive, Amazon Cloud Drive, Cloud Storage Server, and local backup.
+This backup system supports OpenDrive, Amazon Cloud Drive, Cloud Storage Server, and local backup methods.